seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 Nay, do not wonder at it: you are made
 Rather to wonder at the things you hear
 Than to work any.
-Will you rhyme upon’t,
+Will you rhyme upon't,
 And vent it for a mockery?
 Here is one:
-‘Two boys, an old man twice a boy, a lane,
+'Two boys, an old man twice a boy, a lane,
-Preserved the Britons, was the Romans’ bane.’
+Preserved the Britons, was the Romans' bane.'

 **Lord**
 Nay, be not angry, sir.

 **POSTHUMUS LEONATUS**
-’Lack, to what end?
+'Lack, to what end?
-Who dares not stand his foe, I’ll be his friend;
+Who dares not stand his foe, I'll be his friend;
-For if he’ll do as he is made to do,
+For if he'll do as he is made to do,
-I know he’ll quickly fly my friendship too.
+I know he'll quickly fly my friendship too.
 You have put me into rhyme.

 **Lord**
-Farewell; you’re angry.
+Farewell; you're angry.

 **POSTHUMUS LEONATUS**
 Still going?